Psychology Career Opportunities

 - PsycCareers of APA

 Thanks to funds from President Timothy Hall’s Student Academic Success Initiative (SASI) the department was able to purchase books to help students with career choices, job opportunities as well as the graduate school process.
-A list of those titles can be found here and available for checkout from Drs.
-Kevin Harris, Brian Hock or Nanci Woods.
+These books are available to be checked out from the Department.

 Students majoring in psychology at the undergraduate level are encouraged to choose a minor in a related area, such as business, biology, sociology or education.
 Students combining psychology with other academic disciplines are perceived as possessing skills that contribute to the understanding of people.

 Employment opportunities are available in a variety of settings, including community mental health agencies, social service agencies, residential care and treatment facilities, counseling centers and many business and industry sites.